Residual Back Projection With Untrained Neural Networks

 The remainder of this paper is organized as follows: the details of the CT reconstruction problem and the related works are introduced in Section \ref{sec:related}.
-The proposed framework is introduced in Section \ref{sec:algorithm}, it is compared with conventional methods, pre-trained and untrained methods with the similar network structure on real CT images under different conditions in Section \ref{sec:exp}.
-The corresponding discussion is in Section \ref{sec:diss}.
-The conclusion of this study is presented in Section \ref{sec:conclusion}.
+The proposed framework is introduced in Section \ref{sec:algorithm}, and compared with conventional methods, pre-trained and untrained methods with a similar network structure on real CT images under various imaging conditions in Section \ref{sec:exp}.
+The results from our experiments are discussed in Section \ref{sec:diss} followed by the conclusion Section \ref{sec:conclusion}.